8 THINGS YOU CAN DO TO HELP the #together4yes campaign

 7. Connect with your local pro-choice group

-The Repeal the 8th movement is all over Ireland, and around the world, so find your local group and get involved…
+The Together For Yes movement is all over Ireland, and around the world, so find your local group and get involved…

 Contact ARC regional groups and find out how you can use your skills to help your home town’s group from overseas.
-The Coalition to Repeal the 8th has a number of regional and specialist interest groups that may also be of interest, like Midwives for Choice and Doctors for Choice.
+There are a number of regional and specialist interest groups that may also be of interest, like Midwives for Choice and Doctors for Choice.

 If your country or city doesn’t have its own solidarity campaign group, start your own.
 Organise your first open meeting, or rally, and spread the word on social media.
 Encourage Irish people abroad to talk to their friends and family at home about repeal.